 The recently-renovated Library provides a comfortable and flexible learning environment for use by all students, including regular visits from the Kindergarten.
 A passion and love for reading is fostered through the provision of modern and classic reading material, while state-of-the-art technology creates opportunities to equip students as they grow in digital citizenship.

-Sports Hall and Music Rooms
+Sports Centre and Music Rooms

 Given the significant physical size of the property, Living Faith is blessed with abundant outdoor play areas.
 These include playgrounds, handball courts, small oval, large oval with 300-metre running track, tennis courts and cricket nets which are designed to also accommodate long jump.